astrohart/MFR/MFR.FileSystem.Validators/README.md

 ##### Summary

-Determines whether a file system `entry` exists on the disk at the pathname indicated.
+Determines whether a file system `entry` exists on the file system at the pathname indicated.

 ##### Returns